T7-Components/tabs/README.md

 &nbsp;

 ### Note regarding the use of the _required_ CSS
-_*if your build process will not resolve the CSS in a module copy the file `@t7/tabs/dist/index.css` from the node_modules folder and include reference the copy with an HTML link *_
+_*if your build process will not resolve the CSS in a module copy the file `@t7/tabs/dist/index.css` from the node_modules folder and reference the copy with an HTML link *_

 ```html
 e.g.